kind2-mc/kind2/doc/usr/source/9_other/10_inductive_validity_core.rst

 =======================

-The inductive validity core generation is a post-analysis treatement that computes a minimal subset of the model elements (contract items, equations or node calls) such that the system is still safe.
+The inductive validity core generation is a post-analysis treatement that computes a minimal subset of the model elements (assumptions, guarantees, equations or node calls) that are sufficient to prove all properties.

 To enable inductive validity core generation, run